ducsrs/batsonline/README.md

   and the second subfolder stands for site ID composed of compartment number and site number separated by an underscore
 - the subfolder called 'Code' holds all the code files from this repository, such as the data read, the exploratory markdowns, and the dashboard
 - you set your RStudio session working directory to the 'Code' folder (top of the RStudio interface: Session > Set Working Directory > Choose Directory)

+To run...
+- open RStudio, and open Bats-Dashboard/app.R
+- click 'Run App' in the upper righthand corner of the main viewing frame